 My mother brought a big bunch of wonderful rosemary from her garden and now I need to use it up as soon as possible.
-I want something mediterrean: garlic, rosemary and tomatoes spring to my mind immediately.
+I want something mediterrean: garlic, rosemary and tomatoes come to my mind immediately.
 And somehow I get a craving for the Bolognese ragout from my childhood memories …

-Pavarotti singing his most famous arias, the table decorated with silver cutlery, fine tableware and a long tablecloth by my father.
-Grated parmigiano and heave red wine for my parents are already at the table.
+Pavarotti singing his most famous arias, the table is decorated with silver cutlery, fine tableware and a long tablecloth by my father.
+Grated parmigiano and heavy red wine for my parents are already at the table.
 My mother has been slowly cooking the ragout for several hours, giving the ingredients all the time they need to do their magic.
-Lots of red wine, a little bacon, onion, garlic, cellery stalks and carrots together with ground beef and pork melt into an incredible sauce for a handmade pasta we bought at a local italian deli.
+Lots of red wine, a little bacon, onion, garlic, cellery stalks and carrots together with ground beef and pork melt into an incredible sauce for a handmade pasta we bought at a local Italian deli.
 Perfection!

 This recipe isn’t a take on my mothers Bolognese, it is only inspired by it.
 And to be honest, I didn’t even think that it would come so close, it turned out to be way better than expected!
 This is a really simple recipe, which means it lives from the love you put in it.
 Take your time to properly brown the beef and season to the best of your abilities.
 Those small gestures will make a big difference in the end.

 - 1kg aubergine

 - 400g onions